oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 When you add values through interpolation in templates (using the {% raw %}`{{}}`{% endraw %} syntax), Angular automatically escapes the data.
 So the comment

 ```
-<script>alert('Crash Landing on You stinks!')</script>
+<a href="javascript:alert(\'Crash Landing on You stinks!\')">Click to win a free prize!</a>
 ```

 displays exactly like what's written above as text.
-It's still a terrible comment and unfriendly to "Crash Landing on You" fans, but it doesn't run the code in the script tag.
+It's still a terrible comment and unfriendly to "Crash Landing on You" fans, but it doesn't add the anchor element to the app.
 This is awesome because even if the attack were more malicious, it still wouldn't perform any actions.

 ### Angular automatically sanitizes values

 Let's say we want to display the comments preserving any safe markup a user enters.
 We already have two malicious comments to start us off on shaky grounds:
-1. `<script>alert('Crash Landing on You stinks!')</script>`
+1. `<a href="javascript:alert(\'Crash Landing on You stinks!\')">Click to win a free prize!</a>`
 2. `<img src=1 onerror="alert('Doh!')"/>`

 And a K-Drama fan adds a new comment with safe markup.